Carrie A. Moylan

 Dr. Carrie Moylan (Assistant Professor of Social Work) earned her MSW from the University of Michigan and PhD from the University of Washington.
 She has experience working in the fields of sexual assault, domestic violence, and independent living for teens aging out of foster care.
 Her program of research focuses on the promotion of effective, evidence-based, and trauma-informed interventions, policies, and services aimed at preventing sexual violence and responding to the needs of survivors.
 Dr. Moylan received the Society for Social Work and Research 2013 Outstanding Social Work Doctoral Dissertation Award for her research on the functioning of multidisciplinary Sexual Assault Response Teams.
 Currently, she is engaged in a number of projects focused on prevention of sexual violence and implementation of policies regarding campus sexual assault at colleges and universities.
 Dr. Moylan has also conducted research on outcomes associated with childhood exposure to domestic violence in the home.

 - BA, Sociology and Women's Studies, Oberlin College

 Current Research Interests

 - Domestic violence

-Moylan, C. A., Lindhorst, T., and Tajima, E. A. (In Press).
+Moylan, C. A., Lindhorst, T., & Tajima, E. A. (in press).
 Sexual Assault Response Teams (SARTs): Mapping a research agenda that incorporates an organizational perspective on multidisciplinary service delivery.
 Violence Against Women.

 Sousa, C., Herrenkohl, T. I., Moylan, C. A., Tajima, E. A., Klika, J. B., Herrenkohl, R. C., & Russo, M. J. (2011).
 Longitudinal study on the effects of child abuse and children's exposure to domestic violence, parent-child attachments, and antisocial behavior in adolescence.
 Journal of Interpersonal Violence, 26, 111-136.